ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 is a `view` function, meaning it does not modify the state of the precompile and returns a string result.
 The `setGreeting()` function is a state changer function, meaning it modifies the state of the precompile.

 `IAllowList` is an interface that we will use to restrict access to the precompile.
-It is defined in `./contract-examples/contracts/IAllowList.sol`:

 ```sol
 //SPDX-License-Identifier: MIT